containerbase/runinstall/README.md

 ### Tool name checking

-Runinstall Currently supported tools:
-1. mvn
-2. pipenv
-3. poetry
-4. gradle

-If any other command is used, the command will exit with an error.
+If any other command than the supported tools is used, the command will exit with an error.

 For local development, the command can be overridden/hardcoded with `RUNINSTALL_CMD`.